louismeunier/louismeunier.net/content/notes/_index.md

 <h1 class="blog-post-title text-bold">notes</h1>

 A variety of notes for different courses I've taken, some more complete than others.
-All of the source "code" (if you can call it that) is hosted on [Github](https://github.com/louismeunier/notes).
+The LaTeX files can be found [here](https://github.com/louismeunier/notes).
+Many of these use my [notes template](https://github.com/louismeunier/latex-templates).

 You can also [report a typo or mistake](https://github.com/louismeunier/notes/issues/new?assignees=&labels=&template=typo-report.md&title=Typo+in+%5BFILE_NAME%5D) if you feel so inclined.
 - [Linear Algebra](http://notes.louismeunier.net/Linear%20Algebra/linearalgebra.pdf) (MATH133)